Nuitka/Nuitka/README.txt

 This will evaluate first get1(), then get2() and then get3() and then make the call.
 In C++ whatever way the signature is written, its order is fixed.
 Therefore it would be necessary to have a staging of the parameters before making the actual call.

+To solve this, every call with keywords could have its own function in between to allow it.
+This is subject to the same compiler/platform dependent parameter order problem, we have seen before.

+We could also consider kw-only and args-only entry points to parsing, and call them from the compiled function tp_call interface.
+Parsing needs to do less checks in these cases.